 To truly break free, you must recognize the physical and psychological facts about prescription drug abuse.
 You’ve decided that you’ve had enough, and you’re committed to ending your addiction.
 Now, you need to recognize and reframe your thoughts.

 Catch yourself in the act: When you crave the effects of prescription drugs, what are you doing?
 Is it at a certain time of day?
 Are you using the drug as a response to some triggering event, like stress or personal conflict?
 Your mindset plays a significant role in the actions you decide to take.
 When you feel yourself beginning to think about using, transform your thoughts.
 You believe that you need these drugs to feel better, but it’s time to tell yourself a different story.
 Drop your negative thoughts as they arise and redirect your mind to positive goals instead.

 Reawaken your passions

 When was the last time you went after something you truly wanted?
-Have you forgotten about your goals in the pursuit of prescription drugs?
-Addiction is never productive.
-It steals your time and kills your dreams.

 The information and other content provided in this article, or in any linked materials, are not intended and should not be construed as medical advice, nor is the information a substitute for professional medical expertise or treatment.
 See full disclaimer.